grafana/loki/operator/docs/operator/api.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>OTLP to configure which resource, scope and log attributes
+<p>OTLP to configure which resource, scope and log attributes are stored as stream labels or structured metadata.</p>
-to store as labels or structured metadata or drop them altogether for all tenants.</p>
+<p>Tenancy modes can provide a default OTLP configuration, when no custom OTLP configuration is set or even
+enforce the use of some required attributes.</p>
 </td>
 </tr>
 <tr>